xechoz/BoringTabLayout/README.md

 A simplified version of TabLayout, only addTab, onTabSelected, setIndicator.
 If it does not meet your usage scenario, you should use the official TabLayout

-BoringTabLayout is a LinearLayout, 通过 监听 ViewPager 的 page 切换事件，切换选中的 tab view，仅此而已
+BoringTabLayout is a LinearLayout, which switches the selected tab view by listening to the page switching event of ViewPager, that's all

 Specifically, the following logic is implemented:
 1. add any views as tabs